From exploring ancient ruins to carving up epic waves, here’s our list of the 10 best things to do in Sri Lanka.

 Today the ruins of Ritigala are said to be the where monks of all levels came and lived during their practices.
 From ruin to ruin, the track gently flows toward a dead end leaving you at a place which is perfect to sit back and take in your surrounds.

-Hands down one of the best Sri Lanka points of interest.
+Hands down one of the best things to see in Sri Lanka.

 Visit One of the Country’s National Parks